These Puerto Rican Empanadillas are made with fried buttery pie dough stuffed with seasoned ground beef, peppers and olives.

 Instructions

-1. Make the pie dough (skip to step 2 if using store-bought dough.)
-Start by combining all ingredients in a bowl and mixing well until a ball begins to form.
-Knead on a flour dusted surface until no longer sticky and chill for 30 minutes while you make the filling.
+1. Make the dough (skip this step if using store-bought dough).
+Combine all dough ingredients in a bowl and mixing until a ball begins to form.
+Knead on a flour dusted surface until no longer sticky and chill for 30 minutes.

-3. Prep the dough.
-Dust a clean surface with flour, divide the dough into small balls and roll the balls out into circular discs.
-Spoon picadillo over half of each disc, fold the empty dough over top and pinch together with a fork.
+3. Roll out & fill the dough.
+Dust a clean surface with flour.
+Divide the dough into 16 balls before rolling each ball into a circular disc.
+Spoon picadillo into the center of each disc, fold the empty dough over top and pinch together to seal with fork, using water if necessary*.

 4. Fry.
-Heat oil to around 350 degrees before frying empanadas on each side for 3-4 minutes or until golden brown and crispy on the edges.
+Heat oil to around 350°F and fry empanadillas on each side for 3-4 minutes, or until golden brown and crispy all over.
 Enjoy!

 More Puerto Rican recipes: